jexnator/starter-academic/content/post/Update/7/index.md

 In the meantime I spent another day with the implementation of sorting algorithms for the subject Data Structures and Algorithms.
 Since my group member relieved me a bit during the review phase, I did the full assignment for this, which in retrospect was quite time-consuming.
 However, the effort was worth it and the assignment received a grade of 6.0.

+Last week on Thursday Andreas showed me the user interfaces of Nutanix, Cloudian and Rubrik and their corresponding functionalities.

+On Friday, those present in the office were able to attend Matthieu's presentation on Bayesian probability theory, where he also showed how to break down the mathematical facts to real situations.
+Afterwards, everyone had a meal of Mongolian specialties.

 </p><br>
 <p></p>